Time Paradox Ghostwriter: Publication

-The series is written by Kenji Ichima and illustrated by Tsunehiro Date.
-It started serialization in Weekly Shōnen Jump on May 18, 2020.
-The series ended in Weekly Shōnen Jump on August 30, 2020.
-The first tankōbon volume was released on August 4, 2020.
-The second and final volume was released on October 2, 2020.
+Written by Kenji Ichima and illustrated by Tsunehiro Date, Time Paradox Ghostwriter was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from May 18 to August 30, 2020.
+Shueisha collected its chapters in two tankōbon volumes, released on August 4 and October 2, 2020.

 Viz Media and Manga Plus published chapters of the series simultaneously with the Japanese release.